Royal prerogative in the United Kingdom: Other prerogative powers

-Monarchs also have power to exercise their prerogative over the granting of honours, the regulation of the armed forces and ecclesiastical appointments.
-Although the granting of most honours is normally decided by the executive, the monarch is still the person who technically awards them.
+Monarchs also have power to exercise their prerogative over the granting of honours.
+Although the granting of most honours is normally decided by the executive, the person who technically awards them.
 Exceptions to this rule are membership of the Order of the Garter, the Order of the Thistle, the Order of Merit, the Royal Victorian Order and the Royal Victorian Chain, which the monarch has complete discretion to grant.

+The right to bear the royal arms is a royal prerogative.
+Crown copyright applies in perpetuity to depictions of the royal arms and its constituent parts under the royal prerogative, and The National Archives restricts rights to reproduce them.
+Although Crown copyright usually expires 50 years after publication, Section 171(b) of the Copyright, Designs and Patents Act 1988 made an exception for 'any right or privilege of the Crown' not written in an act of parliament.

+The prerogative empowers the monarch to appoint bishops and archbishops in the Church of England, and to regulate the printing and licensing of the Authorised (King James) Version of the Bible.
+The monarch also exerts a certain influence power on their weekly and closed conversations with the Prime Minister of the United Kingdom.

 In relation to the armed forces, the monarch is the Commander in Chief, and members are regulated under the royal prerogative.
 Most statutes do not apply to the armed forces, although some areas, such as military discipline, are governed by Acts of Parliament.
 Under the Crown Proceedings Act 1947, the monarch is the sole authority for the armed forces, and as such their organisation, disposition and control cannot be questioned by the courts.
 This exercise of prerogative power gives the Crown authority to recruit members of the armed forces, appoint commissioned officers, and establish agreements with foreign governments to station troops in their territory.

-The prerogative empowers the monarch to appoint bishops and archbishops in the Church of England, and to regulate the printing and licensing of the Authorised (King James) Version of the Bible.
-The monarch also exerts a certain influence power on their weekly and closed conversations with the Prime Minister of the United Kingdom.

 R v Secretary of State for the Home Department, ex parte Northumbria Police Authority, recognised that the prerogative also includes the power to "take all reasonable steps to preserve the Queen's peace", and in Burmah Oil Co. v Lord Advocate, the House of Lords took the view that it extended to "doing all those things in an emergency which are necessary for the conduct of [the Second World War]."